tczekajlo/chkcap/README.md

   -c CPU_OVERCOMMIT, --cpu-overcommit CPU_OVERCOMMIT
                         CPU overcommit fraction.
 Default value is 16.
   -a AGGREGATE, --aggregate AGGREGATE
                         Name of aggregate.
-Hosts from given aggregate are take into account.
+Hosts from given aggregate are taking into account.
 ```